UC Village: Recreation

 The complex has recreational facilities intended for families and children.
-The complex has an after-school recreational center for children, baseball fields, a family resource center, a playground, and soccer (football) fields.
+The complex has an after-school recreational center for children, baseball fields, a family resource center, a playground, and soccer fields.

 Education

 Children living in the village can attend schools within the Albany Unified School District.
 Some children attend the Albany Children's Center which offers preschool, before and after school care, and transitional kindergarten.
 The nearest elementary school is Ocean View School, although some elementary students may attend Cornell or Marin elementary schools.
 Older students attend Albany Middle School and Albany High School or MacGregor High School.

 Environmental Issues and Management

 University Village is bounded on the west by railroad tracks of the Union Pacific.
 Due to the proximity of the railroad, the Village suffers from the noise pollution of trains honking loudly at all hours.

 The landscape of the Village includes infiltration basins and vegetated swales to treat contaminants from the first flush stormwater run-off before it reaches Village and Codornices creeks.